List of Marvel Comics characters: P: Portal

-Charles is one of the few mutants who retained their superhuman powers after the M-Day.
+Portal is one of the few mutants who retained their superhuman powers after the M-Day.
 He is shown as the director of A.R.M.O.R. and he used his powers to transport Machine Man and Jocasta to the Marvel Zombies universe.
-He collects Jocasta after Machine Man retrieves a sample of the still-living Vanessa Fisk's tissues, but is forced to leave a badly damaged Machine Man behind.
-After fending off the Zombies that invaded A.R.M.O.R., with the help of Jocasta, Machine Man and the 616-Earth Morbius, Portal discovered that some of them managed to escape.
-He then approved Morbius' project to reform the Midnight Sons to destroy the living dead.
+He collects Jocasta after Machine Man retrieves a sample of Vanessa Fisk's tissues, but is forced to leave a badly damaged Machine Man behind.